I have been a candidate for office, so I guess you could call me a recovering politician. These are my thoughts, right or wrong, they are mine!

 I have a personal interest in this story, in a sense, I am Alfie Evans.

 Back in 2007/2008, I began having to battle a bone infection in my right foot.
 Being diabetic it was an ongoing nightmare.

 However, my podiatrists and my doctors all agreed, with the right amount of antibiotics, they could save the foot.

 I remember one episode, the doctor stated, “ten weeks of IV antibiotics and we have it beat.”

 Blue Cross/Blue Shield, my insurance, said at week 6, that they felt the treatment was adequate as is and would pay no more.
 So I was released to go home.

-And was back in the hospital in 4 months.
-During a 4 year period of hospitalization and being released, not when the doctor said so, but when insurance felt enough treatment was done, I spent a year in the hospital.
+And I was back in the hospital in 4 months.
+During a four year period of hospitalization and being released, not when the doctor said so, but when insurance felt enough treatment was done, I spent a year in the hospital.

 I ended up losing the foot.

 So excuse me when I have trouble keeping a straight face when Conservatives say that Medicare for all would take away Doctor input over treatment and give it to a faceless bureaucrat.

 Corporations already do it.
 And what is worse, they do it for profit.